taliajmallo/rpgs/campaigns/In_The_Pines/charsheet.md

 |--------------------|-------|---------|

 ## Characteristics
+### Penitent Nature
+Regain one Willpower whenever you are able to do a good deed for someone to whom (in reality or in your imagination) you have been an inconvenience, annoyance, or danger.
 ### Essence
 Once per scene, you may regain 2 points of essence if a specific person believes you about how the world should be / how it was for you.
 You also regain 3 + your